Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Related Works

-From the perspective of interaction, a quality evaluation methodology for colored and voxelized point clouds was proposed in~\cite{torlig_novel_2018}.
-In their experiment, subjects visualized the contents through renderer and interacted with point clouds by zooming, rotation and translation using the mouse.
+As for interaction, a quality evaluation methodology for colored and voxelized point clouds was proposed in~\cite{torlig_novel_2018}.
+In their experiment, subjects visualized the contents through renderer and interacted with point clouds by zooming, rotating, and translation using the mouse.
 Alexiou \textit{et al.}~\cite{alexiou_comprehensive_2019} focused on the evaluation of test conditions defined by MPEG for core experiments and conducted two additional rate allocation experiments for geometry and color encoding modules.
 A new software, which supports interaction and would be used in the web applications for point cloud rendering, was developed.
 In a word, these works enabled interaction by allowing subjects to operate on point clouds displayed in a 2D monitor, namely the desktop condition.
-Nevertheless, it has not been thoroughly explored how would people observe point clouds in a fully interactive VR environment, supporting 6DoF.
+With the rapid development of computer graphics and progressive technologies, 3D data can be fully exhibited in VR applications.
+User quality evaluation of dynamic point clouds in VR was performed in the works~\cite{9089539}~\cite{9123121}.
+Subramanyam \textit{et al.}~\cite{9089539} first compared two VR viewing conditions enabling 3DoF and 6DoF by assessing the quality of dynamic digital human point clouds, and the latter work~\cite{9123121} developed the PointXR toolbox that can host experiments under variants of protocols in the VR environment.